Lunar eclipse: How to watch the blood moon and Mars this Friday

 First published July 23, 10:50 a.m.
 PT.

-Discuss: Lunar eclipse: How to watch the blood moon and Mars this Friday
+Discuss: Lunar eclipse 2018: How to watch the blood moon and Mars this Friday

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.